Davidcode2/blog/posts/understanding_ssl/understanding_ssl.md

 :receive certificate;
 floating note right
-  certificate contains
-  certificates of all
-  intermediate CAs and root CA
+  the certificate usually contains certificates of all intermediate CAs and root CA end note while (is not root CA?) is (true)
-end note
-while (more certificates in chain) is (true) :calculate hash of certificate content;
+  :calculate hash of certificate content;
-  :decrypt certificate signature;
+  :decrypt certificate signature using public key of issuer;
   :compare resulting hash with calculated hash;
   if (hashes match) then (yes)
     :continue down the chain;